 For example, if you are a junior or senior and you borrowed the maximum annual loan of $7,500 during the academic year, you will not be eligible to borrow more Direct Loans for summer school.
 But, if your academic year loan was for $5,000 you would be eligible to borrow $2,500 for summer school ($5,000 + $2,500 = $7,500).
 However, if you are an independent student (per financial aid requirements), you may be eligible for an additional Unsubsidized Direct Loan (see Federal Unsubsidized Direct Loans.)

-Alternative Student Loans: If federal aid, along with scholarships, tuition waivers and personal savings is not enough to cover your educational expenses, you may wish to consider borrowing an alternative student loan.
-More information should help you decide whether an alternative student loan is right for you.
+Private Student Loans: If federal aid, along with scholarships, tuition waivers and personal savings is not enough to cover your educational expenses, you may wish to consider borrowing an private student loan.
+More information should help you decide whether a private student loan is right for you.

 Scholarships are available from a variety of sources, therefore, students need to be resourceful and initiate the process early each year.
 Typically, scholarship recipients are selected in the spring of the year (February through May) for the upcoming school year.
 This means that students need to begin applying in early for scholarships awarded for the upcoming school year.
 More information regarding scholarships.